marcinczerny/ClassicInsights/README.md

 | `npm run test:e2e:debug`| Runs E2E tests in debug mode.                      |
 | `npm run test:e2e:headed`| Runs E2E tests with visible browser.               |

+## Deployment

+The application is deployed on **Cloudflare Pages**.

+Every push to the `main` branch triggers an automatic deployment to the production environment.
+Preview deployments are created for each pull request.
+The CI/CD process is managed via **GitHub Actions**.

 ## Project Scope

 This project is currently being developed as an MVP.
 The scope is defined as follows: